 Applying for a job

 Now that you have found a job you would like to apply for, it is time to convince the hiring manager that you are the right person for the role.
 The application process can be intimidating at first, especially when you have never applied for a job outside your home country.
-In some application processes, you will be required to provide a motivational letter.
+In some application processes, you will need to provide a motivational letter.
 You should use this space to further elaborate on why you want to work for the company and how they could benefit from hiring you.
 Also bear in mind that your CV should be optimized in a manner that is favoured by application tracking systems (ATS).

 Do not fret from emphasizing your transferable skills, that might not be applicable to the opening at first sight and consider prepping your application to be more appealing to application tracking systems.